spastorino/why-rust/content/index.md

 - Free and open-source software, MIT License or Apache License 2.0
 - Most loved programming language (2016, 2017 & 2018)

-???

-- The type safety of Haskell, the concurrency of Erlang, and the speed of C++
-- Loved programming language

 ---

 # Use cases